TillF/WASA-SED/docs/index.md

 *Timestep*: timestep (not interpreted in daily resolution, 1..24 for hourly resolution)<br>
 *Subasin-ID*: Map-ID of sub-basin

-This optional file allows specifying the water output of selected subbasins.
-If this file is not found in the folder Time_series, all subbasins are treated regularly.
-Otherwise, any outflow that is specified in this file is used directly as an output of the respective subbasin – no computations are performed within this basin (evaporation, groundwater, river routing, etc.).
+This optional file allows specifying the water output of selected sub-basins.
+If this file is not found in the folder Time_series, all sub-basins are treated regularly.
+Otherwise, any outflow that is specified in this file is used directly as an output of the respective sub-basin – no computations are performed within this basin (evaporation, groundwater, river routing, etc.).
 WASA reads data from this file sequentially, starting from start of simulation and every calendar year (e.g. chunks of 365 days).
 The subsequent entries are assumed without gaps and not checked for completeness.

 Example: Sub-basin 4 has pre-specified discharge of 0.5 m³/s for 1 Sep 2005.

-**6)** ```subbasin_outsed.dat``` <br>
+**6)** ```sub-basin_outsed.dat``` <br>
 (optional)

 ```
 # Pre-specified daily sediment output [t] for selected  sub-basins (MAP-IDs), mean PSD: 0.3 0.2 0.5
-Date	Timestep	Subbasin-ID.
+Date	Timestep	Sub-basin-ID.
 0	0	4
 1092005	1	0.5
 2092005	1	0.3